akashmoon/project-5-Product_Management/README.md

 Make sure the user exist
 Make sure the product(s) are valid and not deleted.
 Get product(s) details in the response body.

 Response format

 On success - Return HTTP status 201.
 Also return the cart document.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like this PUT /users/:userId/cart (Remove product / Reduce a product's quantity from the cart) Updates a cart by either decrementing the quantity of a product by 1 or deleting a product from the cart.
+The response should be a JSON object like this.

+On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this.

+PUT /users/:userId/cart (Remove product / Reduce a product's quantity from the cart) Updates a cart by either decrementing the quantity of a product by 1 or deleting a product from the cart.
 Get cart id in request body.